 Sound Learning courses meet weekly on Mondays, at Peninsula Bible Fellowship in Bremerton, WA.
 The church is conveniently located between Silverdale and Bremerton and provides excellent access for those in North, Central, and South Kitsap.
 Classes occur throughout the day, from 8:30 to 3:30 pm.
-For more information, see the 2017-18 schedule.
-Classes meet from September 11th to May 21st and take most Federal holidays off.
+For more information, see the 2018-19 schedule.
+Classes meet from September 10th to May 20.

 Our classes seek to find a middle ground between a co-op class, where parents take part in leading and teaching the classes, and a full guided private school experience.
 The teachers of Sound Learning prepare a full curriculum, lecture in a classroom environment one day a week, and provide guided activities and homework for the student during the remainder of the week.
 They grade, assess, and communicate with the student about their work.
 In many senses, it is laid out much like a college classroom.